8 Easy Solutions to Fix iPhone Boot Loop (iOS 16 Supported)

 Step 1Select repair mode

 After downloading and installing TunesKit iOS System Recovery on your computer correctly, open it and then connect your iPhone to the computer.
-Press the Start button once the device is detected, after that set the repair mode as Standard Mode from the 2 options offered.
+Select the iOS System Repair option and press the Start button once the device is detected, after that set the repair mode as Standard Repair mode from the 2 options offered.
 Click the Next to continue.

 Step 2Download the iOS firmware package